DylanKojiCheslin/linearSystemSolver/README.md

 ## possible features or research topics

 ### graph solutions
-after solved a nice chart to look at if low enough number of dimensions
+after solved a nice chart to look at if, low enough number of dimensions

 ### animation of algorithm behavior
 ui element that shows system and animates switching, adding, scaling